hemantapkh/ncellapp/README.md

   ```

   ### ``getToken``
-  To get the token.
-Send the OTP back to the Ncell server.
+  To get the login token.

    ```python
   reg.getToken(otp)